welbornio/hulk/README.md

 ## Installing

-Just run the following command to install hulk onto your system
+Just run the following command to install hulk onto your system.
 ```
 gem install the_hulk
 ```